MichaelAgarkov/MicSetup/README.md

 I didn't really make it be able to build single executable installers yet, right now it only builds installers which have everything located in a folder, perfect for a CD disc, right?

 I hope you like it, and you will make use out of it!

+For the source code, I recommend using PascalABC.NET version 3.4.2 build 2050, because it's the version I use, and the version it is compiled in.
+You can get it here: https://tinyurl.com/PascalABCNET